mohammadbutt/42_get_next_line/README.md

 # Features
 This program reads multiple different files and keeps track of where each file finished reading when a new line occurs.

+# Return Value of get_next_line
+get_next_line returns -1, 0, or 1.
++ Returns 1 if a line has been read successfuly.
++ Returns 0 if the program is finished reading the file.
+This will occur when the last line is read more than once.
++ Returns -1 if the program was unable to read the file.

 /* Delete Below
 RETURN VALUES:
 + If a file is not read successfully or file name is invalid, then the program returns a valus of -1.